Movement’s macro model seeks to reduce stock exposure when there’s a high probability of a recession.

 The right most column shows the amount of time that at least two of the indicators have been below their filter levels.
-This is the main input for the macro model: If two of the three economic indicators are below their filter levels, there’s a higher probability of recession, and the macro model rotates from stocks to bonds.
+This is the main input for the macro model: If two of the three economic indicators are below their filter levels, there’s a higher probability of recession, and the macro model reduces risk and rotates from stocks to bonds.

 It’s helpful to look at one recession in isolation to see how the indicators influenced the model’s positioning.

 The table below shows each indicator during the most recent recession.
 When the recession started in December 2007, only the unemployment rate was below its filter level.
-A reading of -0.2% means that the unemployment rate in December 2007 was 0.2% higher than its 12 month average, indicating that the labor market was weakening.
+A reading of -0.2% means that the unemployment rate in December 2007 was 0.2% higher than its 12 month average, meaning that the labor market was weakening.

 Both retail sales and industrial production were healthy in December 2007, with each pointing to increased growth over the prior year.
 This changed in February 2008, when retail sales fell and the indicator was below its filter level of 0%.
 Basically, consumers were starting to spend less money.
 In February 2008, two of the three indicators were below their filter levels.
-The macro model then rotated from stocks to bonds.
+The macro model rotated from stocks to bonds.

 The macro model’s baseline stock allocation is a 50/50 split between the same U.S. and international stock index funds used in the trend and passive models.
 Specifically, the models use VTI for U.S. stocks and VXUS for international stocks.
-Both are low-cost Vanguard total market-cap funds.
+Both are low-cost Vanguard total market funds.
 If there is a low probability of recession (one or zero indicators below their filter levels), the macro model is equally invested in both funds.
 If there is a higher probability of recession (two or more indicators below their filter levels), the macro model is invested in bonds.

 The bond fund depends on an investor’s account type.
 If the account is tax deferred (like an IRA), the fund used is VGIT, an intermediate-term U.S. Treasury fund.
 If the account is taxable (like a brokerage account), the fund used is VTEB, an intermediate-term municipal bond fund.

 Movement uses these two funds, rather than a blended fund that tracks the popular Bloomberg Barclays Aggregate Bond index, to avoid taking credit risk when the macro model avoids stock exposure.
 Movement also uses intermediate-term funds (rather than short-term or long-term bond funds) to avoid taking an active stance on the future direction of interest rates.
-This is explained further on the passive model page.
+This is explained further in the passive model page.

 The final step in the macro model is to rebalance the model to reflect recent data.
 Most active investors run monthly strategies based on data at the end of the month.
 Movement uses a different approach for two reasons: 1) monthly strategies implicitly bet on the last day of the month to be the best day to rebalance, and 2) monthly strategies tend to underestimate volatility.

-The first reason is called timing luck and represents the amount of potential over or underperformance of a model solely due to its rebalancing date.
-The second reason why Movement doesn’t rebalance monthly is because monthly observations don’t capture volatility that happens within a month.
+The first reason is called timing luck and represents the amount of potential over or underperformance of a model solely due to its rebalancing date.1 The second reason why Movement doesn’t rebalance monthly is because monthly observations don’t capture volatility that happens within a month.
 For example, the max drawdown of international stocks in October 2008 based on monthly data is -22%.
 The same metric when using daily data is -34%.
-Monthly models observe fewer data points and underestimate volatility.
+Monthly models observe fewer data points and underestimate risk.